Class: Numeric

 • (String)

-The formatted string with commas.
+The numeric value as a string with commas.

-# File 'documented/common/class_exts/numeric.rb', line 22
+# File 'documented/common/class_exts/numeric.rb', line 19

 def with_commas